Tel: 01332 840007

 Sophie Snell Storyteller on Facebook

-With a wide repertoire of stories, based largely on traditional folk tales plucked from the stones and bones of the British Isles and Northern Europe, she loves tales that twist and turn, finding the unexpected, the comical and the intriguing.
+Sophie has a wide repertoire of stories, based largely on traditional folk tales plucked from the stones and bones of the British Isles and Northern Europe.
+She loves tales that twist and turn, finding the unexpected, the comical and the intriguing.
 Author of "The Pirate's Sister" and "Dragon's Tales", she also writes for children and adults.

 With a background in senior management, Sophie works with corporate, educational and arts bodies, leading workshops and inset training sessions.
 Using the medium of oral storytelling, she creates tailored workshops for students of all ages and backgrounds - primary and secondary school students, teachers, parents / carers, members of the public or corporate staff.
 Her unique combination of storytelling skills and corporate experience helps to build confidence, creativity, oral, literacy, communication and presentation skills.